 One of the biggest challenges that new social sellers face is knowing how to measure their progress.
 Social selling is a strategy that includes many different individual tasks and interactions, so how do you measure success?

-To be an effective social seller, you have to know how to start conversations with prospects, interact in a variety of ways across your chosen social platforms, and publish and share high-value content that speaks to your prospect’s biggest concerns.
+To be an effective social seller, you have to know how to start conversations with prospects, interact in a variety of ways across your chosen social platforms, and publish and share high-value content that speaks to your prospect’s most significant concerns.

 As a result, there are many ways to measure the success of your social selling campaigns.
-So many, in fact, that many social sellers get bogged down in the details.
+So many that many social sellers get bogged down in the details.
 Which metrics are more important?
-Well, that depends on your individual strategies and tactics.
+Well, that depends on your strategies and tactics.

 The good news is that all of the metrics covered in this article deliver valuable insights to social sellers.
 Each represents a critical aspect of any social selling operation.
-To optimize a metric on this list is to optimize a critical task or tactic within your broader social selling strategy.
+To optimize a parameter on this list is to optimize a vital task or tactic within your broader social selling strategy.

-In this article, we’ll outline the most important metrics that social sellers can use to monitor their social selling initiatives and identify opportunities for improvement.
+In this article, we’ll outline the most critical metrics that social sellers can use to monitor their social selling initiatives and identify opportunities for improvement.
 A word of caution: don’t lose the fun.
-Measuring your progress and success is absolutely key, but don’t obsess over it.
+Measuring your progress and success is vital, but don’t obsess over it.
 Don’t check these metrics 5x per day.
-And also don’t be afraid to do something that will likely hurt one of these success metrics.
-Maybe you discover something new or you learn what not to do.
-One of the beautiful things about social media is that it’s unpredictable and that experimenting will help you develop your own style and that’s really what will shape your success.
+And also, don’t be afraid to do something that will likely hurt one of these success metrics.
+Maybe you discover something new, or you learn what not to do.
+One of the beautiful things about social media is that it’s unpredictable and that experimenting will help you develop your style, and that’s what ultimately will shape your success.
 Make sense?
-Let’s read on...
+Let’s read on.

 Metric #1: LinkedIn Social Selling Index